 10).
 Balance the subject line and email copy

 If your subject line is a 5/10 and your email copy is 9/10, it means you have fewer open rates, which usually translates to very few replies eventually.
 And if your subject line is a 9/10 and your email copy is a 6/10 that will translate to high open rates and very poor reply rates.
 If you balance this and have the subject line at 9/10 and the email copy at 8/10, it means both the open rates and the reply rates will be relatively high.

 Here’s an example of the perfect message layout

-Subject: Have you added value subject line figured out first (Include a name if appropriate)
+Subject: Have you figured out how to solve [insert common problem that your product solves] (Include a name if appropriate)

 First paragraph: Your name, the name of your company and your position at the company.
 What you are aspiring to do with regards to this connection you are looking to create.